keu/docs/software/cli-release-notes.md

 ### Additional improvements

+- You can now use the `--no-browser` flag with `astro dev start` to run Airflow on a browserless machine.
 - You can now use the `--roles` flag with `astro team get` to see the role of that Team in each Workspace and Deployment it belongs to.
 - You can now use the `--all` flag with `astro team get` to view all available information for each user in the Team.
+- `astro dev restart` no longer automatically opens a browser tab with the Airflow UI.

 ## Astro CLI v1.4.0